TianaD/Reading-Notes/Class01.md

 ## We learned about Heading from [Markdown Guide](https://www.markdownguide.org/basic-syntax/)

-Ensure there is a space between
+Ensure there is a space between the hash (#) and the text.

 # Heading level 1
 ## Heading level 2